ArnaudDmt/data_manipulation_tools/Readme.md

 After changes, the script can be run with three options:
 * --compute-metrics: compute essentially the trajectory evaluation metrics of the observers for a desired projet / set of projects.
 Takes time if the logs are long.
 * --debug: run the routine with the possibility to re-run the steps one by one with more plots to debug the different steps.
-* --plot-metrics: plot the results of the computed metrics for the desired project/set of projects, without recomputing these metrics.
+* --plot-results: plot the results of the computed metrics for the desired project/set of projects, without recomputing these metrics.
 Calls generate_metrics_plots.py, which calls the individual codes for the plots.
 The latter can be commented in or out.

 # Description of the main scripts